ai22m030/hull/README.md

 - For showing the performance of 'Divide & Conquer', run the file 'show_performance_dc.py'
 - For showing the performance of 'Jarvis' March', run the file 'show_performance_j.py'

+After testing it shows that there is no best and worst case for both algorithms.